The Daleks' Master Plan

 The Daleks' Master Plan received an average of 9.35 million viewers across the twelve episodes, an increase from the preceding serial but lower than the previous year.
 Contemporary reviews were mixed, with interest in the Daleks waning as the serial progressed and some viewers critical of its violence.
 Retrospective reviews praised the direction, writing, and production design, but criticised the serial's length, incongruous seventh episode, and violent deaths of female companions.
-The serial's videotapes were wiped by the BBC in the late 1960s; three episodes were subsequently discovered and released on DVD, but the rest remain missing.
+The serial's videotapes were wiped by the BBC in the late 1960s; five episodes were subsequently discovered but the rest remain missing.
 Audio recordings exist for all episodes; they were later released as an audiobook, and the story was novelised in two volumes by John Peel.